Intent types and execution

 Introduction

 An intent is a desired action done on your account in the Verifier smart contract, performed by submitting a transaction to the NEAR blockchain.
-There are multiple possible actions that can be done, and the Verifier allows submitting a list of these actions to be done using execute_intents.
+There are multiple possible actions that can be done, and the Verifier allows submitting a list of these actions to be done using the function execute_intents.

 Note on ordering of intent execution and atomicity

 Multiple intents can be submitted to execute_intents in a list, as will be seen later in the examples, where all of them will be executed in the order they are provided.
 Because NEAR is an asynchronous and sharded blockchain, intents submitted in a sequence does not mean that they will complete in that sequence.
-This is because while individual intents will be executed in order, there is no guarantee that originating from the Verifier will end up finishing in order.
+This is because while individual intents will be executed in order, there is no guarantee that calls/promises (asynchronous calls) originating from the Verifier will end up finishing in order.

 For example: The user submits a list of intents that will do two things: